-Get your Mac ready for 2017 with this easy to follow, itemized guide of important steps to keep your Mac running smoothly into the new year.
+Get your Mac ready for the new year with this easy to follow, itemized guide of important steps to keep your Mac running smoothly into the new year.

 There's no arguing that Apple creates beautifully engineered machines.
 The combination of aluminum, glass, and refined technology make for some of the nicest computers available.

-There's no better time to perform maintenance on your systems in order to keep them running well into 2017.
-Also, this is the time of year when equipment is upgraded thanks to gifts, and older equipment is handed down or sold to make way for new products.
+There's no better time to perform maintenance on your systems in order to keep them running well into the new year.
+Also, this is the time of year when equipment is often upgraded, and older equipment is handed down or sold to make way for new products.